All links are to the webpage for the lawsuit on Justice.gov unless otherwise noted.

 A lawsuit ended up with a payout of a whopping 9.1 million dollars, not counting that over 1 million is supposed to go to the “whistleblower,” which works out to short of $1,400 a day for millions of earplugs and millions of blown eardrums.

 The allegations resolved by the settlement were brought in a lawsuit filed under the qui tam, or whistleblower, provisions of the False Claims Act.
 The act permits private parties to sue on behalf of the government when they believe that defendants submitted false claims for government funds and to share in any recovery.
 As part of today’s resolution, the whistleblower will receive $1,911,000.

 Besides the fact that it is impossible, yes, impossible to always have hearing protection, we were given this crap.
 Over 18 years, there were no follow-on studies conducted?
 These were hailed as the holy grail of earplugs.
 I hated them.
-They were so bulky that yes, they just slipped right out of the ear.
+They were so bulky that they just slipped right out of the ear.
 Or one of the rubber ends would fall off.
 The corded version would snap.
 They were all garbage.
-I admit that hearing protection is a real problem in every aspect of the military.
+Hearing protection is a real problem in every aspect of the military.
 I have severe tinnitus from standing around jet engines day in and day out.

 Patented Dual-Protection Design 3MTM Combat ArmsTM Earplugs (CAE) meet the demanding hearing protection needs of the armed forces.
 In the Open/Weapons Fire mode, CAE allows greater situational awareness than a common foam earplug yet helps attenuate dangerous peak levels with a filter element that reacts quickly to

 provide increased protection.
 In the Closed/Constant Protection mode, CAE protects against highlevel steady noises like those in tracked vehicles and air transport.
 The corded version of the Combat Arms utilizes a new finger-touch rocker cover that can be operated while the earplug is in the ear.